40net-cloud/fortinet-azure-solutions/FortiGate/AzureRouteServer/MultiHub/README.md

 This Azure ARM template will automatically deploy a full working environment containing the the following components.

   - 4 FortiGate firewall's in 2 active/passive deployments
   - 2 Hub VNETs and 2 Spoke VNETs.
-Each hub ha a routeserver subnet and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
+Each hub has a routeserver subnet and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
 If using an existing vnet, it must already have these 4 subnets
 	- 2x 3 public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 The other two PIPs are for Management access.
 To deploy with public IPs on the FortiGate VMs you can use the 'Azure Portal Wizard - Deploy to Azure' button and select none for the the second and third public IP
   - User Defined Routes (UDR) for the FortiGate VMs
   - Azure Route Server and all configuration on the FortiGate to get started